 Travel clinics and health information

-Medical facilities are limited in the Carretera – any serious accident or illness will involve evacuation to Puerto Montt or Santiago.
-Every village has a posta de salud, which is a minimal medical centre for minor problems.
-Certainly outside of Coyhaique it is unlikely that doctors will speak English.
-A full list of current travel clinic websites worldwide is available on www.istm.org.
-For other journey preparation information, consult www.travelhealthpro.org.uk (UK) or http://wwwnc.cdc.gov/travel/ (US).
-Information about various medications may be found on www.netdoctor.co.uk/travel.
+A full list of current travel clinic websites worldwide is available on istm.org.
+For other journey preparation information, consult travelhealthpro.org.uk (UK) or wnc.cdc.gov/travel (USA).
+Information about various medications may be found on w netdoctor.co.uk/travel.
 All advice found online should be used in conjunction with expert advice received prior to or during travel.

 The entire region of the Carretera Austral is astonishingly safe.
 The greatest threats are road accidents, or accidents relating to outdoor activities.
 Consider that communications are often poor, ambulances may have to travel extended distances on poor-quality roads, and medical facilities are limited.

 Glaciers are potentially dangerous.
 Large chunks of ice fall at random intervals, often emitting small shards of ice in the process.
 When ice falls into lakes the subsequent wave can be sufficient to topple a boat.
-Trekking on glaciers should only be done with guides, as crevices are not always visible to the untrained eye.
-Do not touch a glacier, or approach the snout of a glacier, unless you know it is specifically safe.
+Trekking on glaciers should only be done with guides, as crevasses are not always visible.

 Women travellers are equally safe.
 Care must be taken in certain rougher areas of Puerto Montt largely due to the prevalence of drunks.
 Taxis are the best means to travel at night.
 South of Puerto Montt there are very few safety issues.
 Around the mining areas it is possible to encounter the occasional drunk miner, but the same common-sense rules apply here as at home.
 Bars with suspicious red curtains are generally not the safest places in town, as they offer a range of ‘services’ not found in standard bars, and are perhaps best avoided by women travellers.

-While same-sex unions were legalised in Chile in April 2015, keep in mind that this is still a very conservative country and gay couples would be best advised to avoid public displays of affection.
+While same-sex unions were legalised in Chile in April 2015, this remains a very conservative country and gay couples would be best advised to avoid public displays of affection.
 The only gay bar along the Carretera Austral is Club Angels in Puerto Montt.